 Our journey will start from the town of Bolsena, which resides on the lake that takes its name.
 Technically Bolsena is in Latium, a different region than Tuscany, but its strategic position just on the border between Tuscany and Umbria makes it a good start for who wants to venture in a wine-gastronomic journey through two of the most visited Italian regions, Tuscany and Umbria.

 Now, I should probably open up a bit with you (few) readers and not just putting it down to that.
 The truth is, I like to consider Bolsena some sort of a second home, although I don’t have any blood bonds with it.
 None of my relatives live there, nor do I have family roots in that area.
 I just happened to meet Bolsena for the first time in 1994, when I was 15, during a 10-day long boy-scout camp (yes, I was a boy scout!)
 After that, I went back there for a weekend in December 1998 for what I now recall as probably one of the milestones in my life.
-Up to now and since then, I have been going to Bolsena at least once a year (even more before moving to London), and for some strange reason, most of the times it turned out to be a worth-to-remember occasion, of those that one treasures in his heart.
+Up to now and since then, I have been going to Bolsena at least once a year (even more before moving to London), and for some strange reason, most of the times it turned out to be a worth-to-remember occasion, of those that one treasures in one’s heart.

-The town is easily reachable from rome, about 120km, and is just on the Via Cassia, one of the ancient Roman roads which linked Rome to Florentia (now Florence).
+The town is easily reachable from Rome, about 120km, and is just on the Via Cassia, one of the ancient Roman roads which linked Rome to Florentia (now Florence).
 The Via Cassia is by far my favourite old Roman roads that are still used in Italy, although I was born and grew up on another of those, the Via Casilina, which linked Rome to Casilinum, now called Capua.

-Throughout the summer, Bolsena is a joyful and event-full holiday destination, when hordes of German and Dutch tourists (Italian as well) drive all the way down there to spend their vacations on the lake’s shore, exploring the surrounding areas.
-During the cold season, the place turns into a napping village, where only locals live, where the sun goes down at 16.30, shops closes at 18.00, restaurants stop serving food at 21.30 and where walking through the narrow streets of that mediaeval village, breathin frozen air mixed with chimney smell, makes such a simple thing like a fireplace, a bowl of Ribollita soup and a glass of wine (obviously the Est Est Est), the most desirable thing on earth.
+Throughout the summer, Bolsena is a joyful and event-full holiday destination, when hordes of German and Dutch tourists (Italians as well) drive all the way down there to spend their vacations on the lake’s shore, exploring the surrounding areas.
+During the cold season, the place turns into a napping village, where only locals live, where the sun goes down at 16.30, shops closes at 18.00, restaurants stop serving food at 21.30 and where walking through the narrow streets of that medieval village, breathing frozen air mixed with chimney smell, makes such a simple thing like a fireplace, a bowl of Ribollita soup and a glass of wine (obviously the Est Est Est), the most desirable thing on earth.
 I personally enjoy Bolsena during the summer, but I love it during the winter.
 Nonetheless, our trip takes place in June, when the weather is already warm enough to bathe in the lake and the Germans and Dutch have not crossed the Alps yet.

-Being so lucky to have friends there who have always opened their doors to me, I happened to stay in a local hotel only twice, which is the only one that I have tested myself and can recommend.
+Being myself so lucky to have friends there who have always opened their doors to me, I happened to stay in a local hotel only twice, which is the only one that I have tried and can recommend.
 The place is called Le Naiadi, cosy and up to the local standards of the countryside hotels.
 For the most adventurous, there are plenty of camping sites in and outside the town.
 Coming from Rome, I suggest stopping off at Bolsena for one night, which is enough (although one might consider to stay more in case of a visit to the short-drive distance towns close by, such as Orvieto or Civita di Bagnoregio).
 Whatever you decide, my tip to you is to save some time in the evening to just chill out on one of the small beaches just outside the town.

 The water has been warming up all day long by the early summer sun, the wind is blowing towards Marta, on the other side of the lake, making our side’s water calm and clean.
 After a swim, we have the time to wrap in our towel to dry while sitting on the sand.
 The swans and the ducks that share the same house there pass by and as the sun goes down behind the hills at west in front of us, our belly starts complaining and reminds us that the swim actually made us hungry and it’s time to go and look for a local trattoria, which probably will have outside tables on one of the narrow, old streets of Bolsena.

 Our journey continues on the via Cassia, where we keep heading North.
-We will drive through San Lorenzo Nuovo, Acquapendente (the name reminds me of a Middle Earth place) and after about 15 minutes, we are in Tuscany.
+We will drive through San Lorenzo Nuovo, Acquapendente (the name reminds me of a Middle Earth place, literally “Bending Water”) and after about 15 minutes, we are in Tuscany.
 The place where we are heading to is Bagno Vignoni and it cannot be missed, you will literally fall into it!
 Before getting there, don’t miss the chance to look around on the way (make sure somebody else will drive for you!)
 The closer we get to our destination, the deeper we get into the province of Siena, and all of a sudden it will be like having in front of your eyes the real Tuscany that you got used to see through postcards, travel books and movies.
-Waving hills by the typical colour that characterises the area, cypress-lined paths that lead to beautiful villas and if you really do go in June, sunflowers fields.
+Waving hills by the typical colour that characterizes the area, cypress-lined paths that lead to beautiful villas and if you really do go in June, sunflowers fields.
 Trust me, before getting there you will want to stop the car and take some pictures.
 Just make sure to pull over where it’s safe!
 (I thank Natalia for taking the picture below, after safely pulling over, of course)

 Bagno Vignoni is a fraction of a bigger village, San Quirico d’Orcia, with about 30 inhabitants and it takes no more than 10 minutes to walk the whole perimeter of the village.
 What makes it peculiar (other than its size) is the huge pool of hot springs water just in the middle of it.
 The pool consists of a rectangular tank connected to a stream coming from an underground volcanic aquifer and which was built during the 16th century, when the place was a famous destination used by the Popes to go and join the thermal water.
 Next to the pool (which is obviously not used nowadays), there is a communal SPA open to the public, other than the many other SPAs around and makes it a known thermal area.
 Recently, they have restored the old small pools that were used by Romans and Etruscans and which makes it an interesting and fascinating archeological site.
 The many hot streams (where usually people sit by to rest their feet in the water) form a small waterfall that from the Bagno Vignoni’s hills jumps into the river Orcia.